MrNeRF/MNIST_CUDA/README.md

 Attention: This not yet in a clean version, but it is working.
 It is not optimized at all.
 Tested with NVIDIA RTX 4090.

-Right now, running torch_speedtest vs cuda_speedtest the runtime is 16.01 vs 8.561 on my hardware. https://twitter.com/janusch_patas/status/1686016066537840641?s=20
-The naive CUDA implementation is already twice as fast.
+Right now, running torch_speedtest vs cuda_speedtest the runtime is 16.01 sec vs 8.561 sec on my hardware. https://twitter.com/janusch_patas/status/1686016066537840641?s=20 The naive CUDA implementation is already twice as fast.